xiaoyeziji/ide/intl.en-US/User Guide/Data development/Manual task node type/PyODPS node.md

 # PyODPS node {#concept_ijm_dzl_q2b .concept}

-DataWorks also provides the PyODPS task type and integrates the Python SDK of MaxCompute.
-You can directly edit the Python code to operate MaxCompute on a PyODPS node of DataWorks.
+This topic describes the PyODPS node functions.
+DataWorks provides the PyODPS task type and integrates the Python SDK of MaxCompute.
+You can edit the Python code to operate MaxCompute on a PyODPS node of DataWorks.

 ## Create a PyODPS Node {#section_e5k_pzl_q2b .section}